June in New Orleans

 Pride Festival, Creole Tomato Festival, and Louisiana Cajun-Zydeco Festival all typically fall in early June.

-Is it too hot to walk around?
+Is it too hot to walk around in June?

 Midday can be quite warm, but mornings and evenings are pleasant.
 Plan indoor activities during peak afternoon heat, and stay hydrated.